welcome-to-open-source/ucla/README.md

    Working together in teams works great to get to know fellow attendees, learn from each other and help the mentors to be available to everyone.
 3. [Add yourself as participant](add_yourself_as_participant.md)
-4. Find an issue to work on with your team
+4. [Find an issue](https://opensource.guide/how-to-contribute/#finding-a-project-to-contribute-to) to work on with your team
 5. Enjoy :)

+## Open Source projects and issues for new contributors

+- [Hoodie Camp](https://github.com/hoodiehq/camp/issues) – look for the `up for grabs` label.

+Maintainers: please add links to contributor-friendly issues above :)

 ## About Welcome to Open Source